abchk1234/timeset-gui/README.md

 For Manjaro Linux users, its available in the Manjaro Linux repository (To check use <i>pacman -Ss timeset-gui</i>).

-Available for Arch Linux users in the AUR (https://aur.archlinux.org/packages/timeset-gui/).
+Available for Arch Linux users in the [AUR](https://aur.archlinux.org/packages/timeset-gui/).

+Available for MX Linux users as [mx-timeset-gui](https://github.com/MX-Linux/mx-timeset).

 ## Usage